Author: Oscar Cronquist Article last updated on May 05, 2022

 and returns 10 in cell F3.
 10 is the largest number of 10, 2, and 4.

-The formula in cell G4 in the picture above extracts the largest number (amount) that corresponds to region Asia and category B.
+The formula in cell G4 in the picture above extracts the largest number (amount) that corresponds to the first condition which is region "Asia" and the second condition which is category "B".
+The first condition is specified in cell G2, the second condition is specified in cell G3.

 Formula in cell G4: